jcharlton25/realtimebustracker/README.md

 # Real Time Bus Tracker

 ## Description
 This project was created for the Professional Certificate in Coding: Full Stack Development with MERN MITxPRO course.
-It puuls data from MBTA to show the bus stops between MIT and Harvard.
+It pulls data from MBTA to show the bus stops between MIT and Harvard.

 ## How to Run
 You will need your own API key in order to run this application.